mbennett12/kinetic-sculpture-webapi/README.md

 # kinetic-sculpture-webapi
+## About
-Web API allowing students' kinetic sculptures to start simultaneously, for Barnard's COMS3930 Creative Embedded Systems.
+Web server/API allowing students' kinetic sculptures to start simultaneously, for Barnard's COMS3930 Creative Embedded Systems.

 This repo includes example code for setting your sculptures up to run from the web api, as well as the code for running the server yourself (which should not be necessary).